5 EASY STEPS TO ENROLL:

 If you do not have a permit or WA State ID, you must Pre-Apply for a permit either online @ http://www.dol.wa.gov/driverslicense/preapply.html or at the DOL office.

 Complete the Enrollment Form and provide us with your WA State ID number (confirmation or PIC number).
 Enrollment forms are available in the office, or if you prefer, you can print the form at home (ENROLLMENT FORM CDS).
 Complete the form and fax, email or bring it to us.
 If you fax or email the form to us, please remember we must have an original for the file.

-Pay the tuition in full at the time of enrollment, or a down payment of at least $150 and complete the tuition payment on or before the scheduled Class #15.
-We accept cash, checks, or credit (Visa, MasterCard, Discover, AMEX).
-We can also accept credit card payment via telephone.
+Pay the tuition in full at the time of enrollment, or a down payment of at least $150 if using the payment plan.
+The tuition is due in full on or before the scheduled Class #15.
+We accept cash, checks, or credit (Visa, MasterCard, Discover, AMEX),, and can accept credit card payment via telephone.

 4. GET PERMIT

 After steps 1 – 3, you can go to DOL office to get your permit 10 days prior to class start date, but no sooner.

 5. PARENT NIGHT

 Parents should attend “Parent Night” prior to class start date.
 Check the schedule for dates and times.

 Centerline Driving School Policies: